colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 There seems to be a significantly greater amount of error across all cases for put options than for calls.
 I am certain the error for the original method is correct, meaning there must be a methodology error when computing the put prices.
 This (likely) stems from how the path conditions are formulated.
 The Laguerre basis performed relatively poorly for expiry times greater than $1$ and strike prices far out of the money for puts.
 One may complete a further literature review to fully understand this and whether this result agrees with other implementations.

-In short, use the optimized method with the Power basis since it is about as fast and provides similar accuracy to the more complex Laguerre and Hermitian bases.
+In short, use the optimized method with the Power basis since it is about as fast and provides similar accuracy to the more complex Laguerre and Hermitian bases while maintaining implementation simplicity and interpretability.

 ADD IMAGES